 Identifications on live video are widely used throughout the financial services sector by institutions ranging from banks and lenders to ICO’s and cryptocurrency providers.

-An identity verification system based on video allows cryptocurrency providers (as well as other businesses) to maintain an excellent standard of trust and compliance, without compromising on user experience.
+An identity verification system based on video allows to maintain an excellent standard of trust and compliance, without compromising on user experience.

 You can, however keep in mind they are quite easy to spoof.
 Because of that they don’t comply with higher level KYC and AML regulations.